These Are the Foods You Can and Can't Eat on the Keto Diet

-If you’re a potato fan, you might want to sit down for this.
-“Root veggies and tubers are automatically going to contain higher amounts of carbohydrates,” Wells says.
-Because of that, they’re all banned on keto, including both regular and sweet potatoes, carrots, beets, and turnips.
+If you're a potato fan, you might want to sit down for this.
+"Root veggies and tubers are automatically going to contain higher amounts of carbohydrates," Wells says.
+Because of that, these root veggies are all banned on keto:

 While high-fat dairy is allowed, low-fat dairy isn't.
 When you're on the keto diet, you better forget about skim milk, fat-free yogurt, and any other choice in the category.

 Despite all their benefits—including bettering your heart health and lowering your risk of developing diabetes—legumes are no-nos on keto.
-You can’t have protein-packed black beans, lentils, peas, chickpeas, kidney beans, soybeans, and other hearty choices.
+This includes no:

 "The great thing about a keto diet is that it's going to make you back off the sugar, back off the starches, and cut back on the processed carbohydrate foods that fill the center of every grocery store in bags and boxes," Wells says.
 "Because of that, you're going to get more into whole foods and begin to break yourself of that addiction."